rdmpage/rdf-kg/sources/eol/README.md

-# EOL colelctions and taxa
+# EOL collections and taxa

 ## Birds, Sangster and Luksenburg